-The ISO 27001 comprises 14 domains, with each centred on specific security functions within the organization.
+ISO 27001 Controls List comprises 14 domains, each centred on specific security functions within the organization.

 A5: Information Security Policies

-The controls here determine if your organization has policies to provide management direction and support for information security.
+As per the List of ISO 27001 controls here it determines if your organization has policies to provide management direction and support for information security.
 The organization needs to document relevant infosec policies and ensure they are approved by the management, published and communicated for staff awareness and reviewed periodically.